rushisuthar21/ai-doc-chatbot/README.md

-🧠 AI Document Q&A Chatbot (RAG-based)
+🧠 AI Document Q&A Chatbot (RAG-based):-

 A full-stack AI-powered chatbot that allows users to upload documents and ask questions directly from their content.
 The system leverages Hugging Face APIs and context-based prompting to simulate Retrieval-Augmented Generation (RAG), enabling accurate, context-aware responses based on the uploaded files.

 🚀 Features:-